gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Connecting-a-repository-via-Advanced-setup-gij-self-managed.md

 This option turns on the memory cache which is used when list of commits are displayed.
 Select if revision indexing will index and link to any mentioned issue keys in the revision history or not.

 **Fetch refspec**<br>
 Git refspecs contains patterns mapped as references from the remote to the local repository.
 The first two refspec options are required.
 The rest of the options are optional.
-For more information, see [**Git Internals – The Refspec**](https://git-scm.com/book/en/v2/Git-Internals-The-Refspec).
+For more information, see <a href='https://git-scm.com/book/en/v2/Git-Internals-The-Refspec' target='_blank'><b>Git Internals – The Refspec</b></a>.

 ## Repository Browser